vipulnaik/diet-exercise-health/profile-information/health-profile.md

 reordering of sections and addition of notes on future sections to write)

-Last substantive minor update: June 25, 2025
+Last substantive minor update: July 22, 2025

 This is the health profile for Vipul Naik, an adult male in his late 30s / early 40s (born 1986).
 It is updated periodically.
 It does not